bthesorceror/hitman/README.md

 It's all about fulfilling contracts.

-Happy path (works just like an event emitter):
+Happy path (works just like an EventEmitter):
 ----------------------------------------------

 ```javascript